logiclogue/jordanlord.co.uk/src/blog/oop-in-c.md

 That way all of our classes can inherit.
 They must implement destroy.
 I'm going to show the `Rectangle` example from earlier.
 First we'll have to redeclare `Shape`.
-But this time, we're going to say that `Shape` has coordinates.
+But this time, we are going to state that `Shape` has coordinates.
 So it will have a property for `Coords`.

 ```
 // Shape.h